Consumer Surplus

 Definition of Consumer Surplus:

-Consumer surplus is the difference between what an individual is willing to pay and the actual price that is paid.
+Consumer surplus is the difference between what consumers are willing to pay for a good or service and what they actually pay.

 Detailed Explanation:

 Have you ever been to an auction?
-The auctioneer’s job is to identify the buyer who is willing to pay the most for a product.
-Most of our purchases are not made where the seller is trying to secure the highest price we are willing to pay.
-In fact, most of the time we probably would be willing to pay a bit more for a good or service if forced to.
-We gain if the price we pay is lower than we would be willing to pay.
-Economists call this gain consumer surplus.
-The auctioneer strives to eliminate consumer surplus by identifying the individual who is willing to pay the highest price for a product.
-Even the auctioneer may fail to eliminate the surplus if the final bid is less than the buyer was willing to pay.
+The auctioneer’s job is to find the buyer willing to pay the highest price for a product.
+Usually, when we purchase a good or service, we don’t pay the highest price we would be willing to pay.
+We benefit when we pay a price lower than we would be willing to pay.
+Economists call this benefit “consumer surplus.”
+The auctioneer tries to eliminate consumer surplus by finding the person who would pay the highest price.
+However, the auctioneer may not always succeed if the final bid is lower than what the buyer was willing to pay.

-To illustrate the concept of consumer surplus, let’s assume that you have three tickets to a Brad Paisley concert.
-The concert is sold out.
-An emergency prevents your family from attending.
-Joy, Linda, George, Kathy, and Michelle are friends who are interested in purchasing the tickets.
-Brad Paisley is Michelle’s favorite recording artist.
-She is willing to pay $150 for a seat.
-George is not a Paisley fan.
-He would like to attend because he likes country music and wants to hang out with the others, but George would not be willing to pay more than $50 for a ticket.
-Each friend has a different limit.
-Economists refer to the maximum a buyer is willing to pay for a good or service as the consumer’s "willingness to pay".
+To explain the concept of consumer surplus, let’s say you have three tickets to a Brad Paisley concert.
+The concert is sold out, and due to an emergency, you can’t attend.
+Your friends Joy, Linda, George, Kathy, and Michelle are interested in buying the tickets.
+Michelle is a big fan, and she is willing to pay $150 for a seat.
+On the other hand, George isn’t a big Paisley fan and would only pay up to $50.
+Each friend has a different spending limit.
+Economists call the maximum amount a buyer is willing to pay for a product or service their “willingness to pay.”

 consumer surplus table

-You could sell Michelle a ticket for $150, Joy a ticket for $140, and Linda a ticket for $90, but in the interest of maintaining close friendships, you decide to sell your tickets for $90.
-Michelle is thrilled.
-She is “saving” $60.
-This is her consumer surplus, which equals the amount she is willing to pay, $150, less the purchase price of $60.
-Joy is also happy because she has a surplus of $50.
-Linda is indifferent because the price she is paying is equal to her willingness to pay and she has a consumer surplus of $0.
-The total surplus is the sum of Michelle’s, Joy’s and Linda’s individual consumer surpluses, or $110.
-Note that if you chose to sell each ticket at the friend’s willingness to pay, the consumer surplus would be $0.
-(Michelle and Joy may be happy when they purchase the tickets, but upset when they learn that Linda only paid $90.)
+You could have sold Michelle a ticket for $150, Joy a ticket for $140, and Linda a ticket for $90.
+However, you sold your tickets for $90 each to maintain close friendships.
+Michelle is thrilled because she is “saving” $60.
+The $60 savings is her consumer surplus, which equals the amount she is willing to pay ($150) minus the purchase price ($90).
+Joy is also happy because her surplus equals $50.
+Linda is indifferent because the price she is paying equals the price she is willing to pay, resulting in a consumer surplus of $0.
+The total surplus is the sum of Michelle’s, Joy’s, and Linda’s consumer surpluses, which equals $110.
+It is important to note that if you chose to sell each ticket at each friend’s willingness to pay, the consumer surplus would be $0.
+(Michelle and Joy might be happy when they purchase the tickets but upset when they learn that Linda only paid $90.)

-Consumer surplus measures the social benefit to consumers because the price is lower than many would be willing to pay.
-Assume the graph below is a demand curve for bottled water.
+Consumer surplus measures the benefit to consumers when the price of a good or service is lower than what they are willing to pay.
+Assume the graph below represents the demand curve for bottled water.
 The price is $1.75 (P).
-You are driving a long distance and feel dehydrated.
-You must have a drink and you are willing to pay $4.00 for a bottle of water which we will assume is more than anyone else.
-Your demand is represented at point A. The actual price you have to pay is $1.75, so you have an individual consumer surplus of $2.25 (willingness to pay – price paid).
-This is illustrated by AC.
-Buyers who are willing to pay more than the price benefit because they pay less than their willingness to pay.
-The individual consumer surplus would decrease for each additional buyer.
-For buyers willing to pay $3.00, their consumer surplus would be $1.25 or CF on the graph.
+Imagine you are driving a long distance and feeling dehydrated and willing to pay $4.00 for a bottle of water.
+This is more than anyone else is willing to pay, so point A represents your demand.
+Since your actual price is $1.75, your individual consumer surplus is $2.25 (willingness to pay minus price paid), shown as AC on the graph.
+All buyers willing to pay more than the actual price benefit from consumer surplus.
+The individual consumer surplus decreases for each additional buyer.
+For buyers willing to pay $3.00, their consumer surplus would be $1.25, represented by CF on the graph.
 Finally, the last buyer would purchase at $1.75 and have no consumer surplus.
-The total of all individual consumer surpluses is the total consumer surplus and is illustrated by the shaded triangle ABC.
+The total of all individual consumer surpluses is the total consumer surplus, shown as the shaded triangle ABC.

 consumer surplus graph